 9.11.3.13 Allowed PDU session status

 The purpose of the Allowed PDU session status information element is to indicate to the network user-plane resources of PDU sessions associated with non-3GPP access that are allowed to be re-established over 3GPP access or if there is no PDU session(s) for which the UE allows the user-plane resources to be re-established over 3GPP access.

+NOTE: Allowed PDU session status IE is not applicable for MA PDU session(s) in this release of specification.

 The Allowed PDU session status information element is coded as shown in figure 9.11.3.13.1 and table 9.11.3.13.1.